j0r15/digitalbusinesscard/README.md

 # Digital Business card

-Using a NodeMCU to create a digital business card.
+Using a NodeMCU with AP and captive portal to create a digital business card.

 - Created using a access point and a captive portal.